 An accurate risk rating is achieved through a highly complex calculation considering multiple attack vector variables to provide real-time rating updates.
 In the absence of such a solution, an estimated value can be calculated with the following equation:

-Risk rating = Impact x Liklelyhood of exploit in the assessed control environment
+Risk rating = Impact x Likelihood of an exploit in the assessed control environment

-UpGuard monitors both the internal and third-party attack surface to discover all inherent risk that circumvent control measures.
-With the addition of Third-Party data leak detection and Third-Party Risk Management, UpGuard is the most comprehensive cyber risk management solution.
+UpGuard monitors the internal and external third-party attack surface to discover all inherent risks that circumvent control measures.
+With the addition of Third-Party data leak detection and Third-Party Risk Management, UpGuard is the most comprehensive vendor risk management solution.